jimhigson/oboe.js/writing/main/4a_Application_and_Reflection.md

 JsonPATH variation
 ------------------

-In searching it is common to ask for database-style queries such as 'books costing more than X'.
-However, not searching, selecting from a resource that the programmer has requested, where we can expect them to be interested in most of the content.
+In searching through a model stocked with data is common to ask for database-style queries such as 'books costing more than X'.
+However, not searching, selecting from a resource that the programmer has requested, probably assembled on their behalf by their parameters where we can expect the developer to be interested in most of the content.
 Modify JSONPath for this actual situation.
 Avoid implementing, at least at first, the language features which are less likely to be used and are easily tested for inside the callback.
 At same time, add features which are more likely to be useful for this context.

 We impose types on top of JSON/XML markup.
 Only few basic types defined in the markup languages themselves.
 Essence of marshaling.